telerik/blazor-docs/components/animationcontainer/overview.md

 	* Fade,
 	* ZoomIn,
 	* ZoomOut
-* `ShowDelay` and `HideDelay` - to set how much time will pass between toggling the `Visible` property and the actual change of the container state.
-When the `Visible` property is set to `true`, the `ShowDelay` timer counts and then the container shows.
-When `Visible` is set to `false`, the `HideDelay` timer starts and then the container hides.
+* `ShowDelay` and `HideDelay` - defines the delay between showing/hiding the component and the respective animation start.
 Both values are in milliseconds and default to `20`.
 * `Class` - a CSS class rendered on the container DOM element.

 >caption Explore the animation options